yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/cdp/enriching_user_profiles/create_audience_group_csv.md

 ## Using the userId column to identify users

 You can pass the userId for the users being imported by creating a **userId column** in your CSV.
 However, keep in mind that no 2 user records can have the same userId.
-You may read more about userId and it’s importance *here*.
+You may read more about userId and it’s importance [here](../enriching_user_profiles/user_id).

 When the CSV includes a user record with a userId that already exists in the users table, a conflict arises between the old record and the new record.
 The new record is **merged** into the old record in the following manner: